valk-lang/valk-legacy/README.md

 Doesnt the GC slow Valk down?
 Yes, it does.
 But the blocks optimization gives us much more performance gain than loss.
 The GC is also super fast and has to do much less tracing compared to other GCs.

 TL;DR; Valk will sometimes be faster, sometimes be slower.
-Each language has it's own strength.
+Each language has its own strength.

 ## Language design facts